Method 1: Using PowerShell

 Finally, reboot the system to implement the changes.
 That’s it.
 The Xbox Game Bar on your Windows 11 PC is disabled without any issues.
 If this method is too long and complicated for you, move to the next one.

-Note: Group Policy Editor is only available for Windows 11 Pro and Enterprise versions.
-You can skip this method if you are on Windows 11 Home Edition.
+The Group Policy Editor is only available for Windows 11 Pro and Enterprise versions.
+If you are using Windows 11 Home Edition, you can skip this method.

-Step 1: Press the Windows keys on your keyboard, type gpedit, and click Open.
+Step 1: Press the Windows keys, type gpedit, and click Open.

 Step 2: Select Computer Configuration under Local Computer Policy.